-Clinic COVID-19 Update: ALEC will again be offering services via telehealth for the Fall 2020 semester.
+Clinic COVID-19 Update: The Adult Learning Evaluation Center will again be offering services via Telehealth for the semester.
 We will be providing ADHD evaluations and coaching.
-We may be resuming learning disability evaluations soon and have a waitlist for that service.
-Unfortunately, autism evaluations will not be available for the Fall.
-If you are interested in initiating services, please complete our application (link at the bottom of this website).
-Email is the best way to reach us at this time: firstname.lastname@example.org.
+We may be resuming learning disability and autism evaluations soon and have a waitlist for these services.
+Please review our website or call 850-644-3611 for more information.
 We appreciate your patience and look forward to providing you services!

 The Adult Learning Evaluation Center (ALEC) provides psychoeducational evaluations for college students and other adults who may be experiencing scholastic difficulties due to a learning disability, Attention Deficit Hyperactivity Disorder (ADHD), and/or other mental health difficulties (e.g., depression, anxiety, bipolar, autism, etc.) that may negatively affect one’s academic performance.
 ALEC also provides ADHD coaching services to assist students in achieving their goals by developing skills and strategies to compensate for areas of functioning affected by ADHD or poorly developed study skills.

 ALEC is open Monday through Friday from 8:30-5:00.
 We are located in Room 2207 of the Stone Building.
 It is closed during certain holidays, and generally when FSU is closed.
 For more information, contact (850) 644-3611 or e-mail us.